Rainzor/Computational-Physics/README.md

 ### [Hw10_Random_Walking](./10_Random_Walking)

-Using Monte Carlo method studies the random walk of charged particles in a sinusoidal external electric field $( sin\omega t )$ on a two-dimensional plane.
+Using Monte Carlo method studies the random walk of charged particles in a sinusoidal external electric field (sin(wt)) on a two-dimensional plane.

 Derive the expression for the velocity autocorrelation function